lynsei/dockistry/README.md

 Containers are fully disposable and volumes are backed-up without exporting each container state.
 After containers are composed, our Dockistry CLI follows whatever rules are in the dockistry-compose.yml file by executing a variety of container attachments and package management tasks.
 For instance it could attache a NodeJS container and run npm commands, or Yeoman scaffold setups.
 These tasks are easily configured for both builds and deploys using either our web-based editor, or your notepad/terminal.

 Our CLI helps you create & distribute a fully comprehensive process for stack management & clustering.
 Each stack is environment specific & serves a tailored strategy.
 All stacks are easy to fork/customize since they are entirely YAML driven and very lightweight (housing mostly .yml/.json/.js/.ts files only).

-# Why Dockistry?
-> **There are currently too many projects focused on tooling being provided in communities like GitHub, and not enough focus on providing stable Continuous Delivery Strategies.**

-Dockistry focuses **only** on the big picture & elegance/ simplicity.
-We make every effort to integrate as many existing (useful) tools as possible from the existing open source community while avoiding false affordance, and working to increase intuition with our product.
-We operate containers as a service (CaaS) via a  **platform agnostic** tooling kit over such existing technologies only, and using one entry-point for SSH2 via a powerful CLI that works on any cloud provider as a compiled binary.

 # Examples
 > **example #1:**  You might have a strategy for a single page application (SPA) that builds out your mobile app via Cordova/Phonegap variations and using an Amazon Code Pipeline with Gulp compiler process housed on Docker and served by HHVM with Citus or MongoDB.
 That's complex and the stack is far different if it's to be production-ready.